hide

 Costa Rica Country Guide

-Proyecto San Gerardo looks for volunteers to teach conversational English in the local elementary schools and also to groups of adults.
+Proyecto San Gerardo is looking for volunteers to teach conversational English in the local elementary schools and groups of adults.
 Curriculum and resources are provided.
-Positions are for 3 months minimum, you must have teaching experience, and having a TEFL certificate is preferred.
+Positions are for a minimum of three months.
+You must have teaching experience, and having a TEFL certificate is preferred.
 Knowledge of Spanish is also beneficial.
 Applicants must be 21 or over.
 The homestay fee is $300 per month.

 Related articles for teaching English in Costa Rica